 How can you encourage people who have the skills and background you need to give their time and energy to your organization?
-Speak to people as individuals, each with something unique to offer -- even if you are looking for 10 people to do the same thing.
+Speak to people as individuals, each with something unique to offer - even if you are looking for 10 people to do the same thing.

 Be as specific as you can be about what you are looking for.
 You want the volunteer to read the position description and respond "Hey, they are talking about me!"

-Organizations that are successful recruiting well-match volunteers:
+Organizations that are successful recruiting well-matched volunteers:

 - Are clear about the skills and background that is needed